-The Company estimates the fair value of its money market funds, U.S. and foreign commercial paper, U.S. and foreign corporate debt securities, U.S. treasuries, and U.S. government debt securities by taking into consideration valuations obtained from third-party pricing services.
-The pricing services utilize industry standard valuation models, including both income and market-based approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
+The Company estimates the fair value of its money market funds, U.S. treasuries, and U.S. government debt securities by taking into consideration valuations obtained from third-party pricing services.
+The pricing services utilize industry standard valuation models, including both income and marketbased approaches, for which all significant inputs are observable, either directly or indirectly, to estimate fair value.
 These inputs include reported trades of and broker/dealer quotes on the same or similar securities, issuer credit spreads; benchmark securities; prepayment/default projections based on historical data; and other observable inputs.
-See Note 4, "Marketable Securities," for further information regarding the carrying value of the Company's financial instruments.
+See Note 5, "Marketable Securities," for further information regarding the carrying value of the Company's financial instruments.